NickCulbertson/Mini-Teensy-Synth/README.md

 # MiniTeensy Synth

 A fully-featured **6-voice polyphonic virtual analog synthesizer** built with the Teensy 4.1 microcontroller, inspired by the classic **Minimoog**.
-This project delivers professional-grade synthesis with comprehensive MIDI support, intuitive menu navigation, and multiple play modes.
+This project delivers the best in microcontroller synthesis with comprehensive MIDI support, intuitive menu navigation, and multiple play modes.

 ## Features